MarcNeveu/IcyDwarf/README.md

 -L/Path_to_GitFolder/IcyDwarf/IcyDwarfPlot -F/Library/Frameworks -arch x86_64 -framework openGL -framework Cocoa -framework GLUT -framework SDL2 -framework SDL2_image -framework SDL2_mixer

-If you communicate or publish scientific results using this code, please acknowledge one of the following references!
+# Doing science with the code

-References:
+If you communicate or publish scientific results using this code, please acknowledge one of the following references.
+Thanks!

 Neveu M., Desch S., Castillo-Rogez J. (2014) Modeling core cracking, a key factor in the geophysical evolution and habitability of Ceres.
 45th LPSC, abstract 1120.